MaCFP/macfp-db/Liquid_Pool_Fires/NIST_Pool_Fires/Documentation/README.md

 #### Temperature

 * Hamins and Lock (2016) made mean and rms centerline and radial gas temperature measurements for a 30 cm methanol pool fire.
-The radial measurements were made at heights of 3, 30, 40, 50, and 60 cm.
+The radial measurements were made at heights of 3.8, 30.8, 40.8, 50.8, and 60.8 cm above the pool surface (as opposed to the rim of the burner pan).

 * Sung et al. (2020) made mean and rms centerline and radial gas temperature measurements for a 100 cm methanol pool fire.
-The radial measurements were made at heights of 20, 60, 100, 140, and 180 cm.
+The radial measurements were made at heights of 21, 61, 101, 141, and 181 cm above the pool surface (as opposed to the rim of the burner pan).

 #### Gas Species and Soot Concentrations